 The primary objective of the Competition Clerk is to tabulate the judging of all images during competitions and relay that information during the critiquing process.
-Although the Competition Clerk does not hold a voting position on the Loveland Photographic Society (LPS) Board of Directors, the chairperson should make every effort to attend all board meetings (six scheduled per year: first Tuesday of odd months) to help direct the club in the decision making process.
+The Competition Clerk holds a voting position on the Loveland Photographic Society (LPS) Board of Directors, and should make every effort to attend all board meetings (six scheduled per year: first Tuesday of odd months) to help direct the club in the decision making process.

 - Prepare for all competitions by entering pertinent information into the tabulating process.
 This includes digital and print submissions.